-Your Argument Project: What issues do YOU care about?
-CRT 100/ Prof. Barnes
+Your Argument: What issues do YOU care about?

 Why are you constructing and presenting an argument?
 We are surrounded by arguments.
 This is why much of the work you do as a college student requires you to read and construct arguments.
 Think about it: even a toilet paper ad argues that "you deserve a little luxury in your life, and so does your bottom."
 Since you are pursuing your undergraduate studies at BMCC, you probably believe that college education is valuable.
-As a mechanical engineer, you may have to convince a sponsor that the machine you designed is safe and efficient.
-In your social life, you may disagree with a friend who thinks that "Game of Thrones" is the best TV show ever made.
+In your social life, you may agree or disagree that TikTok is the best social media platform.
 All of those positions are arguable-we can agree or disagree with them and present reasons and evidence to support our position.

 For this assignment, you are asked to find, evaluate, and synthesize the ideas of experts in order to present your own compelling argument.
 Those are skills that you will likely use in any profession you might eventually pursue, as well as in your personal life.
 And since in real life you present arguments to real people, I ask that for this assignment you direct your argument to a specific individual/ audience.
-This can be a friend, an author, a celebrity, a Facebook group, anyone you'd like to convince that you are right.
+This can be a politician, an author, a celebrity, a social media group, anyone you'd like to convince to think or to do something.

-Select your own topic from a list of topics on CQ Researcher (a database available via BMCC library), research the topic, and then construct an argument about it.
-Your final product should include at least 4 secondary sources, including at least 2 from CQ Researcher.
+Select 1 of the 10 topics below, from CQ Researcher (a database available via BMCC library), research the topic, and then construct an argument about it.
+Your final product should include at least 3 secondary sources, including at least 2 from CQ Researcher and/ or Opposing Viewpoints.